nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Prerequisite: At least 1 participant in the participant list.

    2. Test case: `edit 1 n/Alexis Peoh`<br>
-      Expected: Participant at index 1 renamed to "Alexis Peoh" with all other details remained the same.
+      Expected: Participant at index 1 is renamed to "Alexis Peoh" with all other details unchanged.

 ### Locating participants by name